jevontrei/JoelvonTreifeldt_T2A2/README.md

 #### Treatment model (join table)

+    # This relationship allows us to view a treatment's appts... bi-directionally but no need for a line starting with appt_id = ... bc it's not actually a column in the treatments table, and bc treatments is the parent. this is just to establish the two-way connection

 Treatments were initially represented using `db.Table()` with FK attributes only.
 However, to facilitate the inclusion of other attributes (start date, end date), it was converted to a full entity using `db.model()` along with a schema.

 ```py